cromulencellc/hackasat-qualifier-2021-techpapers/README.md

 # Hack-A-Sat 2 Qualifier Tech Papers

-Hack-A-Sat 2 required top-performing teams from qualifiers to submit write-ups of quals challenges in order to qualify for finals.
+Hack-A-Sat 2 required
-This repository is a collection of these papers.
+the top 10 performing teams from qualifiers to submit write-ups of quals challenges in order to collect their quals cash prize.

 If you plan on solving Hack-A-Sat 2 qualifiers challenges, this repository contains solutions for some of them.